restraint-harness/restraint/docs/using.rst

   </recipeSet>
  </job>

-This will reserve a ppc64 system running Fedora20.
+This will reserve a ppc64 system running Fedora Rawhide.
 The /distribution/reservesys task will email the submitter of the job when run so you know the system is available.
 By default the reservesys task will give you access to the system for 24 hours, after that the external watchdog will reclaim the system.
 You can